Sutro Tower Modification

 The Planning Code requires changes such as these to be reviewed by the Planning Commission as a Mandatory Discretionary Review hearing.

-The Discretionary Review hearing is currently scheduled for any time after 12:00 PM (noon) on March 19, 2015 at San Francisco City Hall, 1 Dr. Carlton B. Goodlett Place, Room 400.
+The Discretionary Review hearing was held on March 19, 2015 at San Francisco City Hall, 1 Dr. Carlton B. Goodlett Place, Room 400.

 Materials for Download